Effect of torsion in long-baseline neutrino oscillation experiments: Neutrino oscillation in presence of torsional couplings

-with $n_f$ is the number density of the background fermion and $\lambda_{i}$ represent the torsional couplings for vector charge densities corresponding to neutrinos.
+where $n_f$ is the number density of the background fermion and $\lambda_{i}^V (\lambda_i^A)$ is the torsional coupling for the vector (axial vector) components of the neutrinos.
 In eq. \ref{L-nu.eff}, the total contribution is coming from both left and right-handed neutrinos, however, for simplicity, we consider negligible torsional coupling for right-handed neutrinos.
 So, the effective Hamiltonian can be expressed as \cite{Barick:2023wxx},